A+| A| A-|

 REPORTING OF FRAUD

-The Auditors of the Company have not reported any fraud as specified under section 143(12) of the Companies Act, 2013.
+The Auditors of the Company have not reported any fraud as specified under Section 143(12) of the Companies Act, 2013.

 BUSINESS RESPONSIBILITY AND SUSTAINABILITY REPORT